JamesBoushell/CLIENT-csv-sum-challenge/README.md

 # CSV Sum Project - CLIENT | By: James Boushell

 This is my submission to SRE for the coding challenge presented after my interview.
-This small project takes in a .csv file, passes it to a REST API where the sums of each row are calculated, then sent back to the client.
-Once the client recieves the counts they are then able to select from a graphic spreadsheet interface which columns they would like to total up.
+This app allows a user to upload a .csv file.
+The .csv file is then passed to a REST API where the sums of each row are calculated and sent back to the client.
+Once the client recieves the counts, they are then able to select which columns they would like to total up from a graphic spreadsheet interface.

-The challenge was simple, but I decided to go a little bit further because in a project like this I would keep in mind the cases where larger files would need to be interpreted, as well as different analyses that might be desired.
+I decided offer a second, more scalable, submission because in a project like this I would keep in mind the cases where larger files would need to be interpreted outside of the client, as well as cases where different analyses that might be desired.

 ## Available Scripts